dvdvideo1234/TrackAssemblyTool/readme.md

 he/she needs, especially, when they are at the bottom of the list as not `frequently used` pieces.
 That's why it was needed some kind of a filter.
 With the drop-down menu, you can chose whatever field to filter the data on (`<Search BY>` either `Model`, `Type`, `Name`, `Act`).
-Do not bother that the name is not displayed in the pieces list.
+Do not bother that the name is displayed in the pieces list.
 [That's normal](https://theportalwiki.com/wiki/Cave_Johnson).
-For 95% of the models, it is dynamically generated using the `*.mdl` file, so there is really no point in viewing that parameter on the pieces panel.
+For 95% of the models, it is dynamically generated using the `*.mdl` file, so there is really no point in viewing the model parameter on the pieces panel.
+If you need the model you can right-click its dedicated line in the list to copy it into the clipboard.
 In the text-box, to search you have to enter a pattern that you want to perform the filtering with.
 The result will populate the list view, only with these pieces, whatever desired field value is matched by the pattern given.
 The pattern is a standard Lua one, which is supported by the `string.*` library and you can also [google it](http://lmgtfy.com/?q=lua+string+library+pattern+matching) ;)